IOD Director Search

 - Applied experience in or with disability focused agencies or organizations.

-- Lou Ann Griswold, Chair, Occupational Therapy Department, University of New Hampshire
+Lou Ann Griswold, Chair, Occupational Therapy Department, University of New Hampshire, Search Committee Chair

-- Linda Bimbo, Acting Director, Institute on Disability, University of New Hampshire
+Linda Bimbo, Institute on Disability, University of New Hampshire

 ABOUT THE INSTITUTE ON DISABILITY